2017 NBA playoffs: NBA Finals

 The Golden State Warriors began the finals with a playoff record of 12–0.
-The first two finals' games were blowouts by Golden State, game three was closer, but the Warriors still came out victors, going up 3–0 bringing them to 15–0 in the playoffs, the best ever start in NBA playoff history.
+They dominated the first two games, and although game three was more competitive, the Warriors still came out victors.
+They took a 3–0 lead bringing them to 15–0 in the playoffs, the best ever start in NBA playoff history.
 The Cavs countered beating the Warriors 137–116 in Game four, with 86 points in the first half, setting an NBA Finals' record.
-On June 12, the Warriors bounced back and won game five at home 129-120, clinching the organization's fifth championship.
+On June 12, the Warriors bounced back and won game five at home 129–120, clinching the organization's fifth championship.
 Golden State's 16–1 record is an NBA playoff record since 2003 for fewest games attempted to achieve an NBA championship.
-The title was all-star forward Kevin Durant's first and all-stars Stephen Curry's, Klay Thompson's, and Draymond Green's second in three years.
-Durant, who scored over 30 points in each of five games (the first player to do so since Shaquille O'Neal in 2000 with Los Angeles), was the recipient of the 2017 Bill Russell NBA Finals' MVP award.
+The title was the first for All–Star forward Kevin Durant and the second in three years for All–Stars Stephen Curry, Klay Thompson, and Draymond Green.
+Durant, who scored over 30 points in each of the five games (the first player to do so since Shaquille O'Neal in 2000 with Los Angeles), was the recipient of the 2017 Bill Russell NBA Finals MVP award.